paypaldev/PayPal-React-FullStack-Standard-Checkout-Sample/README.md

 </div>

 # PayPal React (NodeJS) FullStack Standard Checkout
-This sample app shows you how to integrate PayPal into your React app for the [standard checkout(https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.
+This sample app shows you how to integrate PayPal into your React app for the [standard checkout](https://developer.paypal.com/docs/checkout/standard/integrate/) workflow.

 ## Run this project

+You can run this project locally by cloning this repo or open the project on Stackblitz.

 ### Config Frontend
 - Inside of the `.env` file, enter your PayPal client ID for the `REACT_APP_CLIENT_ID` enviroment variable.